salman5436/Memory-Matching-Bonanza/README.md

  ## Roadblocks:
  - Functions that ensure game logic (matching of images)
  - Randomizing the placement of the images
+ - Storing of Images and random assignment to a div
+ - Attributing an identifier to both divs at clicked target and the images behind the div

  ## Game Planning and Overcoming Roadblocks:
  - Setting up the game board with HTML and CSS so that the basis of the game is laid out